varugheseben/edurek-data_science/Artificial Intelligence/Natural Language Processing/Introduction.md

   Basically it bridges the gap between human communication(which is messy, nuanced, and unstructured) and computer code(which relies on strict, structured syntax).

   ## How NLP Works
+  Human language is incredibly complex.
+It is full of idioms, sarcasm, accents, and homonyms (words that sound the same but have different meanings).
+To make sense of this, NLP breaks language down into smaller pieces through several core steps:
+   - **Tokenization**: Breaking text into individual words or phrases (tokens).
+   - **Stop Word Removal**: Filtering out common filler words (like "and," "the," or "is") that don't add core meaning.
+   - **Stemming and Lemmatization**: Reducing words to their base or root form (e.g., "running" and "ran" become "run").
+   - **Part-of-Speech (POS) Tagging**: Identifying nouns, verbs, adjectives, etc., to understand the grammatical structure.
+   - **Named Entity Recognition (NER)**: Spotting and categorizing specific entities like names, places, dates, or organizations.

+  ## Two Halves of NLP
+  NLP generally splits into two main functional areas:
+  - **Natural Language Understanding(NLU)**: This focuses on reading comprehension and intent.
+It determines what a human means, even if they use slang, make typos, or phrase things awkwardly.
+  - **Natural Language Generation (NLG)**: This is the creative side.
+It takes structured computer data and translates it into natural-sounding human language.

+  ## Examples of application using NLP
+  - **Search Engines**: Autocomplete features and understanding the intent behind a vague search query.
+  - **Smart Assistants**: Siri, Alexa, and Google Assistant processing your voice commands.
+  - **Translation Tools**: Services like Google Translate converting one language to another in real-time.
+  - **Spam Filters**: Email clients detecting phishing patterns or unwanted promotional mail.
+  - **Sentiment Analysis**: Businesses analyzing social media comments or product reviews to see if customer feedback is generally positive, negative, or neutral.